Garlic New Enterprise Planning Planting Maintenance Harvest Curing/Storage Braiding Storing Seed Garlic

 Most garlic growers apply liberal amounts of compost to enrich the soil and increase organic matter to ensure the soil retains moisture.

-Step 3: Cracking your garlic seed: you need to open the bulbs to release the cloves which will be planted.
-Once cracked select your largest cloves for planting.
+Cracking your garlic bulbs: you need to open the bulbs to release the cloves which will be planted.
+Once cracked select your largest cloves for planting (usually 7 or 8 largeer cloves around the perimeter).
 Cracking should be done just before planting.
 Bulbs should be cracked just before the clove shoots actually emerge from the cloves.

-Some growers soak their cloves in seaweed emulsion overnight after cracking and before planting.
+Some growers soak their cloves in seaweed emulsion (Seasol for example) overnight after cracking and before planting.

 Step 4: Plant your cloves.
 If your area has very heavy frosts, then plant you cloves below the surface to avoid damage from the cold.
 If your frosts are moderate you can just lie the cloves on the ground and let them sprout.
 Garlic is very forgiving in this respect.
 In light soils, production may be better if the garlic is planted deep: up to 6 inches, deep planting is not recommended for heavy soils.

 Step 5: Cover your crop with mulch.
 Many in the Co-op use rice straw which has several advantages like: it is not palatable to animals; does not hold water (it rarely gets sodden, when it rains the rice straw remains intact and does not break down during the growing period).
 The mulch needs to be 'fluffed' and then laid in a deep layer over the garlic.
 It is always surprising when the new green shoots penetrate the tangle.